jramshur/Code-Snippets/Power Query/Function - Normalize column names.md

 ### Usage of `Text.Select`

--   `Text.Select(_, "abcdefghijklmnopqrstuvwxyz0123456789>")` effectively filters each column name to include only the specified characters.
+-   `Text.Select(_, {"0".."9", "a".."z", ">"})` effectively filters each column name to include only the specified characters.
 This function is crucial for aligning column names with technical and business standards that may dictate specific formatting rules.

 ### Conclusion